AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-03-load-more-button-focus/index.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-Suppose we're rendering a simple grid of results like this:
+Suppose we're rendering a simple grid of results like this in React:

 ```jsx {data-file="ResultGrid.jsx"}
 const ResultGrid = (props) => {